Narcissistic Personality Disorder

 and co-workers showing symptoms

-"Some level of narcissism is the natural condition for most of us.
+"Some degree of narcissism is likely a natural state for most of us.

 It becomes a personality disorder in the absence of compassion.

 Love for others is not possible without compassion."

 The terms narcissist and narcissistic personality disorder are thrown around rather loosely today.
 While a touch of self-centeredness, need for admiration or difficulty being criticized may seem narcissistic, it doesn’t necessarily warrant a diagnosis of true narcissistic personality disorder.
 (And here’s an important point to remember: Narcissism is not the same as confidence.)

 But when traits of being self-centered, egotistical and manipulative are exhibited to the extreme, it can become the basis for the psychological disorder.
 Like all similar conditions, being diagnosed with narcissist personality disorder means a person must meet a certain diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders-Fifth Edition (DSM-5).